Repression of science in the Soviet Union: History

 Soviet historiography (the way in which history was and is written by scholars of the Soviet Union) was significantly influenced by the strict control by the authorities aimed at propaganda of communist ideology and Soviet power.

 Since the late 1930s, Soviet historiography treated the party line and reality as one and the same.
 As such, if it was a science, it was a science in service of a specific political and ideological agenda, commonly employing historical negationist methods.
 In the 1930s, historic archives were closed and original research was severely restricted.
 Historians were required to pepper their works with references – appropriate or not – to Stalin and other "Marxist-Leninist classics", and to pass judgment – as prescribed by the Party – on pre-revolution historic Russian figures.

 Many works of Western historians were forbidden or censored, many areas of history were also forbidden for research as, officially, they never happened.
 Translations of foreign historiography were often produced in a truncated form, accompanied with extensive censorship and corrective footnotes.
 For example, in the Russian 1976 translation of Basil Liddell Hart's History of the Second World War pre-war purges of Red Army officers, the secret protocol to the Molotov–Ribbentrop Pact, many details of the Winter War, the occupation of the Baltic states, the Soviet occupation of Bessarabia and Northern Bukovina, Western Allied assistance to the Soviet Union during the war, many other Western Allies' efforts, the Soviet leadership's mistakes and failures, criticism of the Soviet Union and other content were censored out.

-The Katyn massacre was formally assigned to Nazi Germany but the subject was frequently concealed.
-Soviet famines were taboo.
+Of note was the ban of the theory about the Varangian origin of Kievan Rus for ideological reasons.

 Linguistics

 At the beginning of Stalin's rule, the dominant figure in Soviet linguistics was Nikolai Yakovlevich Marr, who argued that language is a class construction and that language structure is determined by the economic structure of society.
 Stalin, who had previously written about language policy as People's Commissar for Nationalities, read a letter by Arnold Chikobava criticizing the theory.
 He "summoned Chikobava to a dinner that lasted from 9 p.m. to 7 a.m. taking notes diligently."
 In this way he grasped enough of the underlying issues to oppose this simplistic Marxist formalism, ending Marr's ideological dominance over Soviet linguistics.
 Stalin's principal work in the field was a small essay, "Marxism and Linguistic Questions."

+The term "semiotics" was banned, and the researchers used the obfuscated term "secondary modeling systems" (Вторичные моделирующие системы) coined by Juri Lotman and Vladimir Uspensky in 1964; see Tartu–Moscow Semiotic School.